EternityForest/KaithemAutomation/README.md

 ## Setup
 See [This page](kaithem/src/docs/setup.md).
 Or, *to just try things out, git clone and run kaithem/kaithem.py, then visit port 8001(for https) or port 8002(for not-https) on localhost.
 That's really all you need to do.*

+Since there are initially no users, one is created using the name and password of the Linux user actually running the app.

 Note that to clone everything properly you must have git-lfs installed and set up, otherwise you won't get the tflite data file needed for video recognition.